kumohakasemk9/zundabakagame/readme.md

 - `/getsmp`          : Show current selected SMP connection profile.
 - `/connect`         : Connect to SMP server using selected profile.
 - `/disconnect`      : Disconnect from SMP server.
+- `/difficulty`      : Get current difficulty parameters.
+- `/ebcount`         : Set difficulty parameter `ebcount`, this command takes 1 to 4 parameters. need at least 1 and omitted ones considered to `0`.
+- `/ebdist`          : Set difficulty parameter `ebdist`.
+- `/atkgain`         : Set difficulty parameter `atkgain`.

+# About difficulty parameters
+They can be changed by commands for adjusting game difficulty, some
+parameter won't apply until next round.
+ - `ebcount`
+   Defines how many enemy base spawns in each edges.
+This can be up to 4.
+   This parameters are 4 numbers, separated by spaces.
+Represents enemy base count of TopRight, BottomRight, TopLeft, and BottomLeft.
+   for example, `1 2 3 0` means 1 enemy base on TopRight, 2 on BottomRight, 3 on TopLeft and nothing on BottomLeft.
+   You may really want to set BottomLeft count at 0, if you don't want to see hell.
+   Default is `1 0 0 0`.
+This won't apply until next round.
+ - `ebdist`
+   Defines how far will enemybase placed to next.
+Default value is `500` and this can be `100` to `500`.
+   This won't apply until next round.
+ - `atkgain`
+   Defines damage rate when playable character attacks.
+Default is `1.000` and can be `0.500` to `5.000`.

 # About SMP
 SMP support is still in development